-- 5.2.1.1 The aerodrome operator shall, provide safeguards to prevent unauthorized access to any security area within their aerodrome. - 5.2.1.2 The safeguards required by paragraph 5.2.1.1 shall - (a) consist of fences, gates, doors and other barriers between public and security areas with adequate locking or control systems; and - (b) ensure control of any duct, drain or tunnel giving access to the security area or security areas.
+- 5.2.1.1 The aerodrome operator shall, provide safeguards prevent unauthorized access to any security area within their aerodrome. - 5.2.1.2 The safeguards required by paragraph 5.2.1.1 shall - (a) consist of fences, gates, doors and other barriers between public and security areas with adequate locking or control systems; and - ensure control of any duct, drain or tunnel giving access to the (b) security area or security areas.

-5.3.
-GENERAL RESPONSIBILITIES OF THE AERODROME OPERATOR
+GENERAL 5.3.
+RESPONSIBILITIES THE OF AERODROME OPERATOR

-- 5.3.1 The aerodrome operator shall: - (a) Establish, implement and maintain a written security programme approved by the Authority and appropriate to meet the requirements of the National Civil Aviation Security Programme; - (b) Coordinate the implementation of security controls by various entities at the operated by him; - (c) Comply with the provisions of the National Civil Aviation Security Programme; - (d) Integrate into the design and construction of new facilities and alterations to existing facilities at s, design requirements, including architectural and infrastructure-related requirements necessary for the implementation of the security measures contained in the National Civil Aviation Security Programme; - (e) Supervise the movement of persons and vehicles on the airside to control access to security restricted areas;
+- 5.3.1 The aerodrome operator shall: - and maintain (a) implement a written programme approved by the Authority and appropriate to meet the requirements of the National Civil Aviation Security Programme; - (b) Coordinate the implementation of security controls by various entities at the operated by him; - (c) Comply with the provisions of the National Civil Aviation Security Programme; - (d) Integrate into the design and construction of new facilities and alterations to existing facilities at s, design requirements. including architectural and infrastructure-related requirements necessary for the implementation of the security measures contained in the National Civil Aviation Security Programme; - (e) Supervise the movement of persons and vehicles on the airside to control access to security restricted areas;